Schrausser/SSR/README.md

 ![figure.\label{pic12}](pic12.jpg)

-Towards the Hubble deep field from a distance of $r=151Mpc$ within the surrounding galaxy clusters and superclusters with relative historical positions:
+Towards Hubble deep field from a distance of $r=151Mpc$ within the surrounding galaxy clusters and superclusters with relative historical positions:

 ![figure.\label{pic13}](pic13.jpg)

+Most distant quasars on the edge of the observable universe at $r>14Gpc$:

 ![figure.\label{pic14}](pic14.jpg)

-Local star cluster containing the signs of the zodiac and surrounding nebulae seen from a distance of $r=3kpc.$
+Local star cluster containing the signs of the zodiac and surrounding nebulae seen from a distance of $r=3kpc$:

 ![figure.\label{pic15}](pic15.jpg)